Skip to main content

 • Assign clear data product ownership and stewardship for each domain.

-• Use recommended tools like the IFS Scope Tool and Enterprise Book of Rules to align operations and customizations with business processes.
+• Utilize recommended tools, such as the IFS Scope Tool and Enterprise Book of Rules, to align operations and customizations with business processes.

 • Enable autonomous innovation while upholding enterprise standards and auditability.